-Nagler said the school board’s concerns center solely on the Village Green, and tax break implications that could affect the schools budget process.
+Nagler said the school board’s concerns center solely on the Village Green and tax break implications that could affect the school district’s budget process.
 Nagler, along with the Mineola School Board, attended the recent hearing on the development to voice their concerns with the project.

 School Board President Artie Barnett feels the village board is dragging its feet when it comes to contact with neighboring school leaders.
 He has stated he asked for meetings with Strauss to discuss apartment development in Mineola.